oroinc/documentation/user_guide/how_to_track.rst

       })();
    </script>

-Users are identified as guests until they sign in.
+*Users are identified as guests until they sign in.
 As soon as a user signs in, their identification is a value of the "visitor-id" field.
-A special php block has been implemented to enable transfer of the id data to Oro.
-Every time a user follows the link of a campaing, they get to a page with a url piece from the campaign page.
+A special block has been implemented to enable transfer of the id data to Oro.*

+*Every time a user follows the link of a campaign, they get to a page with the url piece from the campaign page.
-From now on, all the actions perfomed by the user at the website within this session will be assigned to the campaign.
+From now on, all the actions performed by the user at the Website within this session will be assigned to the campaign.*

 On some of the pages, actions are activated.
 For example, this is a piece of code on the cart page: